 Are you thinking of a colorful flower garden or the landscape near a deck or patio area where you can enjoy your morning coffee or entertain friends and family?
 Or maybe you are hoping to grow your own food with a vegetable garden or have a combination of flowers and edible plants.
 Or perhaps you're trying to add some curb appeal to your front yard before you sell your home.

 There are so many options that it can quickly become overwhelming, so you'll want to do some research and come up with a solid plan rather than taking on your design haphazardly, planting things sporadically and not having an overall goal.
 Sources of ideas for your outdoor space are plentiful, including online resources such as Pinterest and gardening websites.
 Other options include taking a look at examples of beautiful landscape in your neighborhood, going on garden tours and looking through books and magazines that you can most likely find at your local library.
+Your local Cooperative Extension Service is also an invaluable resource, offering free publications about landscape design and giving recommendations for plants that grow well in your area.

 Consider Your Landscape